 Guide Dog Training: What to Expect

 Leader Dogs for the Blind is committed to providing world-class guide dogs in a small class setting that allows training to be personalized for each client.
-We match our guide dogs to our clients with the best possible long-term partnership in mind and spend the 25-day training period developing the skills and working in the environments that are most suited to each client's plans after leaving the Leader Dog campus as a handler and guide dog team.
+We match our guide dogs to our clients with the best possible long-term partnership in mind and spend the three-week training period developing the skills and working in the environments that are most suited to each client's plans after leaving the Leader Dog campus as a handler and guide dog team.

 We provide a safe, clean and comfortable setting for training to take place with 24-hour assistance available for personal needs.

 The Polk Residence and Training Center is home to all clients in training; accommodations and meals are provided free of charge.
 You will have a private room and bathroom equipped with a full-size bed, desk and chair, small refrigerator, television, internet access, dog bed, temperature controls and immediate access to a secure outdoor area.
 The facility is furnished with multiple lounges, a fitness center, dog grooming stations, and a library with books on tape, Braille materials and computers with internet access.
 Residence staff are available around the clock to assist with your personal needs.